tarun-1313/Margdarshak-Sathi/README.md

 Margdarshak AI is a next-generation AI-powered career operating system designed to help users navigate their professional journey using advanced Artificial Intelligence and multi-agent systems.

-Unlike traditional career platforms, CareerPilot AI acts as a personalized AI career mentor that continuously analyzes:
+Unlike traditional career platforms, Margdarshak Sathi AI acts as a personalized AI career mentor that continuously analyzes:

 * Skills
 * Resume quality